Top 20 Dog Food Brands

 Acana Logo

-The Acana brand belongs to Champion Petfoods, a Canadian company.
+The Acana brand is owned by Champion Petfoods, a Canadian company.
 It sells pet food made from regional ingredients.
-Fresh meat is well-digested by the body, and various herbs, vegetables, and fruits normalize intestinal function.
-The manufacturer has balanced the composition and supplemented it with useful additives such as probiotics, minerals, and vitamins essential for dogs.
+Fresh meat is well-digested by the body, and various herbs, vegetables, and fruits normalize the work of the intestines.
+The manufacturer has balanced the composition and supplemented it with useful additives such as probiotics, minerals, and vitamins necessary for dogs.

-The main rule of Acana is not to be limited to any one type of meat.
-Therefore, you can find chicken, turkey, beef, pork, lamb, and other ingredients in the lineup that provide a high-protein diet.
-This food is free of wheat, tapioca, corn, soy, artificial preservatives, dyes, and flavorings that can cause allergies.
+The main rule of Acana is not to limit itself to one type of meat.
+That’s why you can find chicken, turkey, beef, pork, lamb, and other ingredients that provide high-protein nutrition.
+The food does not contain wheat, tapioca, corn, soy, artificial preservatives, colors, and flavors that can cause allergies.

 Acana